 18. Share sample Tarot readings on your website along with the customer's feedback.
 Of course, make sure you get permission to share the reading before you post it.

-20. Conduct a case study or interview with a previous customer and show how they transformed their lives with the help of your Tarot reading.
+20. Conduct a case study or interview with a previous client and show how they transformed their lives with the help of your Tarot reading.

 21. Shoot a memorable video about your Tarot reading skills and post it to Youtube.